abdelzaher56/Brazilian-Ecommerce-online-store/README.md

 ## Project Overview

 This repository contains an end-to-end data engineering pipeline for a Brazilian e-commerce dataset.
 It demonstrates how raw CSV files can be ingested, processed, modeled, and visualized using industry-standard tools.
-The pipeline leverages Microsoft SQL Server for ETL/ELT operations and Power BI for business analytics and reporting.
+The pipeline leverages Microsoft SQL Server for ETL operations and Power BI for business analytics and reporting.

 ## Table of Contents